 I'm blunt, but I endeavor to be not evil.

 I do not care about sports.
 At all.
 No fantasy sports, no "real" sports.
 No sports.
 I don't care about baseball, football, hockey, curling, basketball, softball, soccer, jai alai, biathlon.
 None of them.
 I'm glad you're a fan and you find enjoyment watching your teams do their things, but it's a huge topic about which I'm content to be ignorant.

-I'm looking for regulars who are willing to meet up one night a week or so for good conversation about tv, movies, a bit of politics, some food, and anything else that mutually interests us.
-Conversation could be fueled by alcohol and/or weed, and then culminate in good sex.
+People for good conversation about tv, movies, a bit of politics, some food, and anything else that mutually interests us.
+Conversation will probably be fueled by alcohol and/or weed, and could then culminate in good sex.*

 The host of "Raw.
 Vegan.
 Not Gross." (on Tastemade) is especially alluring because I like a bit dorky and punny, and she has gorgeous hair.

 4/16: "Grantchester;" "Broad City" (duh, I do Ilana dances); "Kimmy Schmidt;" just got Amazon Prime, so all those shows.
-[11/16: Being new to Canada, I have just learned that Amazon-produced shows aren't easily accessible.
-Well, I'm working on that for myself; you should too.
+[1/17: Being new to Canada, Amazon Prime content is … going to get better, I hope.
+I guess it's our job to watch until they have the "current" seasons up.
 "Fleabag," "Transparent," and "Goliath" are especially good.
 I hope they pick up "I Love Dick."]

 I listen to a shit ton of podcasts on subjects from comedy, sick and disgusting news, food, to movies, and a few things in between.
 Really, my primary form of entertainment is podcasts.
 Mostly very un-PC humor, which means I'm evil-ish (but not fully evil).

 I love food.
 I cook it, I eat it, I shop for it, I write about it.
 That's something I can talk about.

 Lately, I'd happily trade the vodka for weed.